-design approval, has the same meaning as in Marine Order 503. dragon boat has the same meaning as in NSCV Part G. existing vessel means a vessel that:
+design approval, has the same meaning as in Marine Order 503. dragon boat has the same meaning as in NSCV Part G. EPIRB means emergency position indicating radio beacon.

-- (a) for a vessel that was constructed before 1 July 2013 was entitled under an Australian State, Territory or Commonwealth law to operate in connection with a commercial, governmental or research activity for the 2 year period ending on 30 June 2013, or other period ending on 30 June 2013 determined by the National Regulator, and it was not a foreign vessel at any time in that 2 year period or other period determined by the National Regulator; and - (b) for a vessel that was being constructed on 30 June 2013 it would have been entitled to operate in connection with a commercial, governmental or research activity if it had been completed on 30 June 2013, and, if completed after 30 June 2013, it has been used in connection with a commercial, governmental or research activity in the 2 year period after its completion; and - (c) for a vessel that had not commenced construction before 1 July 2013 was being constructed on 30 June 2016 and has design approval that was lodged before 1 July 2013, and subsequently approved, for use in connection with a commercial, governmental or research activity and, if completed after 30 June 2016, it has been fire service organisation means an organisation established by State, Territory or Commonwealth legislation to provide the following services:
+existing vessel means a vessel that:

-- used in connection with a commercial, governmental or research activity in the 2 year period after its completion; and - (d) is not a vessel which has not operated as a domestic commercial vessel for a period of at least 2 years, or other period determined by the National Regulator.
+- (a) for a vessel that was constructed before 1 July 2013 was entitled under an Australian State, Territory or Commonwealth law to operate in connection with a commercial, governmental or research activity for the 2 year period ending on 30 June 2013, or other period ending on 30 June 2013 determined by the National Regulator, and it was not a foreign vessel at any time in that 2 year period or other period determined by the National Regulator; and - (b) for a vessel that was being constructed on 30 June 2013 it would have been entitled to operate in connection with a commercial, governmental or research activity if it had been completed on 30 June 2013, and, if completed after 30 June 2013, it has been used in connection with a commercial, governmental or research activity in the 2 year period after its completion; and - (c) for a vessel that had not commenced construction before 1 July 2013 - was being constructed on 30 June 2016 and has design approval that was lodged before 1 July 2013, and subsequently approved, for use in connection with a commercial, governmental or research activity and, if completed after 30 June 2016, it has been used in connection with a commercial, governmental or research activity in the 2 year period after its completion; and - (d) is not a vessel which has not operated as a domestic commercial vessel for a period of at least 2 years, or other period determined by the National Regulator.